joomla/rfc/README.md

 but other external entities are free to translate the RfCs in accordance with the license.

-## Voting Members
+## Voting

-Voting is restricted to the Team Leaders within the Production Department.
+Voting is restricted to the Production Department Team Leaders and the Production Department Coordinator.
 The current list of Team Leaders is available on the [Volunteers Portal][].
+Voting is conducted following the [Voting Protocol][].

 [Volunteers Portal]: https://volunteers.joomla.org/departments/production
+[Voting Protocol]: bylaws/voting.md

 ## Attribution

 The wording and structure for the documents in this repository are heavily inspired by the [PHP FIG][].
-In fact, the README, workflow bylaw, and the RfC document structure were created from copies of the FIG original.
+In fact, the README, workflow bylaw, voting protocol, and the RfC document structure were created from copies of the FIG original.

 [PHP FIG]: http://www.php-fig.org/